 Put all ingredients (other than the oil) in the food processor and turn it onto medium-high.

-Jam a foam cup (with a whole poked in the bottom) in the Food Processor feeder and have the oil measured out, ready to pour into the cup.
+Jam a foam/plastic cup (with a hole poked in the bottom) in the food processor feeder and have the oil measured out, ready to pour into the cup.

 Fill the cup with oil and allow it to stream slowly into the Food Processor.

 Once the cup is empty, fill the cup again until all the oil has been used.